-Basically, it’s all well and good to cut away fat, but that won’t keep it from coming back.
-The latter is up to you.
+Basically, it’s all well and good to cut out fat, but that won’t stop it from coming back.
+Keeping the fat at bay is up to you.

 However, you’ll soon be instructed to practice standing.
-This may not sound like much in the way of “exercise,” but it is essential for stimulating circulation and preventing blood clots, a common post-surgery complication.
+This may not sound like much in the way of “exercise,” but it is essential for stimulating circulation and preventing blood clots.
 It will also help you work weakened muscle groups.

 Walking will feel uncomfortable, and it’s tempting to stay in bed until you feel better.
-But the truth is that you won’t feel better if you don’t start working your muscles and getting your blood flowing.
-Like standing, walking will improve circulation, prevent blood clots and reduce swelling.
+The truth is that you won’t feel better if you don’t start working your muscles to get your blood flowing.
+Like standing, walking will improve circulation, prevent blood clots, and reduce swelling.

 Finally, and only if you get approval from your doctor, attempt some very light stretching.
 Do not engage in any stretching that works your abs.
 Simply stretch your arms, legs, neck, and shoulders while in bed.

-A little shuffling and some rigorous standing is all well and good, but when can you get back to fun stuff?
+A little shuffling and some rigorous standing is all well and good, but when can you get back to the fun stuff?
 It will take some time, and you’ll be tempted to push your limits every step of the way — especially if you’re an active person.
-However, waiting for several weeks is nothing compared to the potential trauma to your healing body.
+However, taking it slow for a few weeks is crucial to avoid potential trauma to your healing body.

-- First Several Weeks – Walking only.
+You should only be walking.
 Start with the aforementioned post-surgery shuffle.
-Then work up to walking around the house.
-Avoid any amount of walking that will get your heart-rate up and start you sweating.
+Then work your way up to walking around the house.
+Avoid walking at a pace that will get your heart-rate up or cause sweating.
 Be mindful that you may still have drainage tubes and sutures from the surgery.

-- Four Week Mark – Now the fun stuff begins — well, sort of.
+Now the fun begins — well, sort of.
 The National Institutes of Health recommends avoiding any kind of rigorous exercise until four weeks have passed.
-However, that doesn’t mean you’re ready to run marathons.
-Stick to light cardio like brisk walking, cycling, and the elliptical.
+However, that doesn’t mean that you’re ready to run a marathon.
+Stick to light cardio like brisk walking, cycling, and the using the elliptical.

-- Six to Eight Weeks – With your doctor’s blessing, you can resume most normal exercises.
-However, you’ll likely still need to avoid anything that specifically target the abdomen, like crunches, sit-ups, and weightlifting.
+With your doctor’s blessing, you can resume most normal exercise.
+However, you’ll likely still need to avoid anything that specifically targets the abdomen, like crunches, sit-ups, and weightlifting.
 Experts differ on when these tummy toning exercises can resume.
 Some say ten weeks is the golden number, while others suggest waiting as long as six months.

 Take your time, but don’t delay.
 A consistent and effective exercise routine will keep that tummy tuck looking its best.

 Neither liposuction nor abdominoplasty should be seen as miracle cures for excess fat.
-Since it removes whole fat cells, liposuction may prevent fat from growing in certain areas of the body.
-However, it won’t prevent fat from reappearing in other places.
-This redistributed, “compensatory” fat can be unhealthy, which is why developing an exercise routine to keep it at bay is particularly important.
+Since liposuction removes whole fat cells, it may prevent fat from appearing in certain areas of the body.
+However, it won’t prevent fat from reappearing in non-treated areas.
+This redistributed “compensatory” fat, can be unhealthy.
+Developing an exercise routine to keep it at bay is important.